Excavations at the Temple Mount: Construction at Solomon's Stables (1996–1999)

-2000s
+Southern wall bulge (2002–2004)

-In Autumn 2002 a bulge of about 27 in was reported in the southern retaining wall part of the Temple Mount.
+In 2002, a bulge of about 27 in was reported in the southern retaining wall part of the Temple Mount.
 Archaeologists suspected Waqf excavations for a new mosque, using industrial diggers and heavy machinery, had weakened the stability of the southern Wall.
 It was feared that part of the wall could seriously deteriorate or even collapse.
 The Waqf would not permit detailed Israeli inspection but came to an agreement with Israel that led to a team of Jordanian engineers inspecting the wall in October.
 They recommended repair work that involved replacing or resetting most of the stones in the affected area, which covers 2,000 ft2 and is located 25 ft from the top of the wall.
 Repairs were completed before January 2004.
 The restoration of 250 square meters of wall cost 100,000 Jordanian dinars ($140,000).

+Eastern wall damage (2004)

 On February 11, 2004, the eastern wall of the Temple Mount was damaged by an earthquake.
 The damage threatens to topple sections of the wall into the area known as Solomon's Stables.

+Mughrabi Gate ramp collapse (2004)

 It is believed that on February 14, 2004, days after the earthquake, a winter storm destroyed the stone walkway leading from the Western Wall plaza to the Mughrabi Gate on the Temple Mount.
 Islamic Educational, Scientific and Cultural Organization (ISESCO) condemned the "excavations carried out by the Israeli occupying authorities under the Aqsa Mosque" which they claimed caused the collapse of the path.

+Vandalism (2005)

-In March 2005, the word "Allah" in foot-tall Arabic script was found newly carved into the ancient stones, an act viewed by Jews and archaeologists as vandalism.
-The 'graffiti' on their Holiest site caused great offence to Jews.
+In March 2005, the word "Allah" in foot-tall Arabic script was found newly carved into the ancient stones of the Temple Mount, about thirty feet off the ground.
+The act was viewed by Jews and archaeologists as vandalism.
+The graffiti on their holiest site caused great offense to Jews.
 The carving was attributed to the team of Jordanian engineers and Palestinian laborers in charge of strengthening that section of the wall.